3digitdev/anansi-tags/README.md

-# Anansi Markdown
+# Anansi Tags

-Apply simple tags to Python strings to get ANSI
+Apply simple BBCode-like tags to Python strings to get ANSI

 _No frills.
 No dependencies.
 Just strings!_